Skip to main content

 The funding allocated to this project is to develop new or innovative ways to improve conditions on rural roads for walking, cycling, and wheeling – which also benefits other pastimes such as horse riding.
 Three local authorities in England (Cambridgeshire, Norfolk, Suffolk have been selected).

-Given it’s the beginning of the engagement process, the trial(s) involved in this project are unknown, but they may draw from examples elsewhere in the world or be a new approach specific to this location.
+The trial(s) involved in this project are unknown, but they may draw from examples elsewhere in the world or be a new approach specific to this location.
 As this is only a trial, it allows experimentation with non-permanent changes, therefore it can be amended, changed or entirely removed.

 The relatively low numbers of people walking and cycling on Brampton Road.
 The fact local residents are limited to primarily relying on private motor vehicles (as opposed, where appropriate, to using a cycle).